 Form and Freedom in Theravada Buddhism – A Year-long Program to Deepen Your Practice

-This program was first offered in 2015 and is being offered for a 2nd time beginning in July 2016 and running through September 2017.
-The 2016-17 program is now closed for enrollment, but if the program is of interest to you, contact Jan at firstname.lastname@example.org so she can let you know if it will be offered again in 2018.
+This program was first offered in 2015 and was offered for a 2nd time beginning in July 2016 and running through September 2017.
+The 2016-17 program has been completed, but if the program is of interest to you, contact Jan at firstname.lastname@example.org so she can let you know if it will be offered again in 2018.

 The Buddha’s path to awakening requires heedfulness to the true nature of the world and to our intentions, to our actions, and to the state of our body, heart and mind.
 Often, following the advice to act based on heedful attention can feel as if we are “going against the stream” of the worldly life.
 Fortunately, the Buddha understood that this path was not easy, and so he provided us with teachings that point the way, and practices that open the heart, train the mind, and lead to unshakeable peace.